pmgledhill102/ace-training-content/ace/content/week2/06-storage-adv.md

   * **Prevents ACL-based "surprises":** Eliminates the risk of an object ACL granting unintended access that bypasses IAM policies.
 * **Enabling UBLA:**
   * Can be set during bucket creation or enabled on an existing bucket.
   * If enabling on an existing bucket with ACLs, review existing ACLs as they will no longer be effective.
-Google provides tools to analyze ACLs before migration.
 * **Recommendation:**
   * **Enable Uniform Bucket-Level Access for all new buckets.**
   * Consider migrating existing buckets to UBLA for improved security posture and manageability.